Neurology Residency Program

 Residents will be provided four weeks of vacation yearly.

-Residents will participate in the review of CT, MRI, MRA, MRV, CTA, and perfusion CTs to gain understanding of the physics, anatomic, and pathologic knowledge and cognitive skills required to interpret studies in a tertiary care neuroradiology practice.
+Residents will participate in the review of CT, MRI, MRA, MRV, CTA, and perfusion CTs to gain an understanding of the physics, anatomic, and pathologic knowledge and cognitive skills required to interpret studies in a tertiary care neuroradiology practice.
 Additional opportunities include observation of cerebral angiography, WADA testing, and myelography.

 As a senior resident, responsibilities are extended to include evaluation of all daytime consultations at TJUH.
 Residents will see emergency room consultations for neurological illnesses, including acute stroke consultations within the hospital.
 A wide assortment of pathology will be seen, building upon the previous year’s education.
 Diseases encountered by residents include peripheral neuropathies, seizure management, spinal cord lesions, vasculitis, auto-immune diseases, and paraneoplastic syndromes, and residents will also be exposed to a vast array of neurological manifestations of systemic illnesses.
 In the emergency room, residents will be exposed to a wide assortment of neurological problems from common neurological diseases to complex problems of initial presentations of rare diseases.
 With attending supervision, the resident will evaluate the consult, determine an appropriate differential diagnosis, develop a treatment plan, and communicate necessary diagnostic and treatment measures to the requesting physician.
 Additionally, one consult resident will carry the Acute Stroke Code pager and will be the first line for in-house acute stroke management at TJUH.
 With attending guidance, they will administer antithrombolytics for acute infarctions, thrombotic agents to reduce intracerebral bleeds, or recognize and incorporate neurosurgical consultation for additional acute interventions.